| CloserLook > Romans > Romans 9:1-33 |

 And not only that, they had replaced Him with an idol.
 Or to put it in their own words --- "These be thy gods, O

 Now you can't get any worse than that.
-Not surprisingly, God was ready to annihilate the entire nation, and replaced them with Moses’ descendents.
-And that wouldn't have been a violation of the Abrahamic covenant, because Moses’ descendents were sons of Abraham, also.
+Not surprisingly, God was ready to annihilate the entire nation, and replace them with Moses’ descendants.
+And that wouldn't have been a violation of the Abrahamic Covenant because Moses’ descendants were sons of Abraham also.
 But in the end, God showed mercy on an undeserving nation.
-Certainly, 3000 men died as a result of their sin, but God didn't destroy the entire nation.
-Simply because "--- it is not of him that willeth, nor of him that runneth, but of God that sheweth mercy."
-Rom.9:16 And then Paul points to another example, in which God did not show mercy.
-V17-18 "For
+Certainly, 3000 men died as a result of their sin, but God didn't destroy the entire nation--simply because "--- it is not of him that willeth, nor of him that runneth, but of God that sheweth mercy."
+Romans 9:16 And then Paul points to another example in which God did not show mercy.
+V 17-18 "For

 God's righteous judgment upon